LAKE PLACID GOLF – The long winter is about to end. The months of snow insulation on the golf course will be a thing of the past.

 For those who have never played this John Van Kleek design, be ready to negotiate several noteworthy and memorable holes on each side.

-The Whiteface Club’s signature hole, the dogleg left, par 5 sixth, stares at the summit of Whiteface Mountain from the tee and must be played in stages: ideally, a fairway wood that free falls endlessly into the fairway, followed by a left turn and layup to the base of a hill, and then a lofted club from some 100 yards straight uphill to the green.
+The Whiteface Club’s – This link opens in a new browser tab signature hole, the dogleg left, par 5 sixth, stares at the summit of Whiteface Mountain from the tee and must be played in stages: ideally, a fairway wood that free falls endlessly into the fairway, followed by a left turn and layup to the base of a hill, and then a lofted club from some 100 yards straight uphill to the green.

 On the back nine, prepare for the Lake Placid golf version of Amen Corner – the brutal par 3 fourteenth hole that plays uphill over 200 yards to a three-tiered green with bunkers left and right, and landscaping just beyond the putting surface.
 Kindly, there is a bailout area to the right.
 Most pars on the 14th hole are of the pitch and putt variety.
 Then step up to the par 4 fifteenth hole that also plays long, uphill and turns slightly left into a narrow, two-tiered green.